Ceelog/phpdoc-zh/src/ref/sodium.md

 ### 返回值

-Returns the derived key, 或者在失败时返回 **`false`**.
+Returns the derived key.
 The return value is a binary string of the hash, not an ASCII-encoded representation, and does not contain additional information about the parameters used to create the hash, so you will need to keep that information if you are ever going to verify the password in future.
 Use <span class="function">sodium\_crypto\_pwhash\_str</span> to avoid needing to do all that.